trailofbits/checksec-anywhere/README.md

 | checksec (go) | 0.804s |
 | Checksec Anywhere (browser) | 2.777s |

-### Accessibility
-- Shareable Results: Generate static URLs for any report view
-- SARIF Export: Download reports in SARIF format
-- Batch Processing: Drag and drop entire directories for bulk analysis
-- Tabbed Interface: Manage multiple analyses simultaneously with an intuitive UI

 ## Technical Details
 The core of Checksec Anywhere is built on [checksec.rs](https://crates.io/crates/checksec).

 Key additions include:
-- `lib.rs`: A unified library interface for checksec functionality
+- A unified library interface for checksec functionality
-- `web_bindings.rs`: WebAssembly bindings to expose checksec functionality to the browser
+- WebAssembly bindings to expose checksec functionality to the browser
-- `sarif.rs`: Convert checksec reports to the SARIF outputs
+- SARIF output
-- `compression.rs`: Compress and encode reports to generate static URLs
+- Compress and encode reports into static shareable URLs
-- Bug fixes and tests: Extensive unit tests and test files in `/tests`
 - Additional functionality and checks
   - Fine-grained disassembly for GS detection in PE binaries.
   - Checks for mixing of data and code in ELF program headers.